 So, you may want to make sure what is your purpose of Sashiko stitching.
-If you are mending denim with denim patch without caring the pattern, any kinds of threads would be just fine.
+If you are mending denim with denim patch without caring for the pattern, any kind of threads would be just fine.
 However, if you would like to have good looking Sashiko stitches to make fabric stronger, then get the thread designed for Sashiko.

-- How do you want to age your thread?
+How do you want to age your thread?

 The color is very much up to your preferences.
 In our online store, UpcycleStitches.com, we have more than 50 colors available to choose from.

 I personally prefer the natural dye Sashiko thread because we work on a lot of Japanese vintage fabric.
 The beauty of vintage fabric is the color created by the time passing, aging.
-In order to match the color of vintage fabric which the time created, the natural dye is the best choice: the synthetic dye can be too strong in contrast to the soft and aged vintage color.
+In order to match the color of vintage fabric in which the time created, the natural dye is the best choice: the synthetic dye can be too strong in contrast to the soft and aged vintage color.
 Another great point of using the natural dye is that the thread also changes colors over time.
 The beauty of fading color together, vintage fabric and natural dye thread, with integrating each other because of the unique twist is the most important concept for our Sashiko project.
 We believe the beauty of Boro is there as well.

 All of those said I recommend the thread satisfying these following qualifications.

 Cotton 100%.
 The better cotton it is, the better thread will be.

-- A unique twist of Sashiko Thread.
+A unique twist of Sashiko Thread.
 You gotta find the best twist you would like by experimenting.

-- How much it gets frayed over stitching.
+How much it gets frayed over the stitching.
 Not too much being frayed.
 I do not like the frayed thread.
 However, not too tight to avoid any damage to the fabric as well as enjoying the Sashiko result.

 The Sashiko thread we sell to in the USA as well as worldwide is satisfying all of the qualifications I mentioned.
 We sell them simply because we like them.
 We use them on a daily basis and we are confident that the customers will be happy with the quality.
 Also, we can share some techniques and wisdom by providing exactly the same Sashiko thread as we use.